SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 *Istituto tecnico* (technical institute) is a compromise between the *liceo* and the professional school: it offers both a wide theoretical education and a practical specialization in a specific field of study.

-*Indirizzi* of technical institutes are divided into 2 sectors, economic and technologic, further divided into the following specializations:
+*Indirizzi* of technical institutes are divided into 2 sectors, economic and technological, further divided into the following specializations:

 1. **Economic sector**
     1. *Amministrazione, Finanza e Marketing* (Administration, finance and marketing): to understand the business, insurance and financial world: the activities of companies, how to manage production, how to promote products.
     2. *Turismo* (Tourism): to enter the tourist services sector, learn how to enhance the artistic and landscape heritage, enhance the specificities of the different territories.
-2. **Technologic sector**
+2. **Technological sector**
     1. *Meccanica, Meccatronica ed Energia* (Mechanics, Mechatronics and Energy): it aims to train professionals able to design and build mechanical and electromechanical systems.
 All in compliance with industry regulations.
     2. *Trasporti e Logistica* (Transportation and Logistics): it allows you to deepen the construction and management of naval, land and air transport systems, in compliance with national, EU and international standards.
     3. *Elettronica ed Elettrotecnica* (Electronics and Electrical Engineering): it teaches to understand the fields of electronics, robotics applied to production processes and industrial automation.